FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 FreeBSD 13.0 brought some interesting changes to how credential refcounts are managed.
 Let’s explore them a little here.

-in the kernel.
-While these are done with atomics in the code we've seen,
+operation in the kernel.
+While these are done with atomics in the code

-there is some overhead in using those.
-To reduce the overhead further, the
+we’ve seen, there is some overhead in using those.
+To reduce the

 :